*Price includes a $1/day suggested donation to the Grand Canyon fund

 Paddle raft trips are high in demand and low in supply as only 4 of 15 outfitters offer them.
 Your guide sits at the back and commands the team of 6-8 paddlers, who are digging into the water full time.
 These trips are recommended for those with multi-day paddle experience under their belt as many days in succession can become tiresome.
 A typical paddle trip will consist of 5-6 rafts or floatilla.
 Paddle trips travel at speed of the river 3-4 mph, more slowly and essentially doubling the trip duration when compared to a motorized trip.
 This slower pace offers a great opportunity for an intimate experience with the river while listening to your guide's extensive knowledge of the Grand Canyon.
 There are upper, lower, western and full canyon trips offered on motor rafts.
 Some full canyon trips continue straight through with the same group of passengers, while others will make a pit-stop to let off upper canyon passengers, and allow for lower canyon trip passengers to join the group for the rest of the trip.

-At the end of your Upper Canyon adventure, this trip will conclude with a mandatory hike out of the canyon via the bright angel trail up to the south rim.
-On average, ascent time from river is 6-8 hours.
+At the start of your Lower Canyon adventure, this trip will begin with a mandatory hike into the canyon via the bright angel trail to meet your rafts.
+The trail is well maintained and has water stations at mile 1.5, mile 3, mile 4.8 and mile 9.
+On average, descent time from rim to river is 4-6 hours.

 Click play for an actual look at the trail from a bird’s eye view.
 You will see where the hike will begin and end, as well as the location of toilets and drinking water facilities.